tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/操作指南/实例/销毁_退还实例_intl_en.md

 ## Impact
 What happen to the data, EIPs and charges of an instance once it is terminated:
-- **Billing**: once an instance is terminated or released, no more charge will incurred.
+- **Billing**: once an instance is terminated or released, no more charge will be incurred.
-- **Instance data:** local disks and non-elastic cloud disks mounted to the instance are all released, and the data on these disks are lost.
+- **Instance data:** local disks and non-elastic cloud disks mounted to the instance are all released, and the data on these disks is lost.
 Back up the data in advance.
 Elastic cloud disks follow their own lifecycle.
 - **EIP:** EIPs (including IP addresses on secondary ENIs) of a terminated instance are retained, and idle IP addresses may incur charges.
 If you don’t need them anymore, release them as soon as possible.